metauni/metauni.github.io/posts/instructions/instructions.md

 # Instructions

+## Roblox & Discord

 Localised voice chat in metauni is based on [Discord](https://www.discord.com), a popular real-time communication platform.
-Here are the instructions:
+Here are the instructions for installing Roblox, Discord and the integration between them:

 1. Create [Roblox](https://www.roblox.com/) and [Discord](https://www.discord.com) accounts and install both programs.
 2. Enter the Discord server (the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8)).
 If that link doesn't work properly for you, open Discord, click the large Plus "Add Server" button on on the left hand side, click "Join a Server" and paste `https://discord.gg/9yBaAxPSK8` into the textbox.